kevinstewart1/group-policy/README.md

 <br/>
 Step 4:
 <br/>
 I want to set a default wallpaper for the machines in the Developers OU, so we will call our policy "New Wallpaper".
-Once created, I want to edit the policy, to do this, right-click on the entry and click on the first menu entry “Edit".
+Once created, I want to edit the policy.
+To do this, right-click on the entry and click on the first menu entry “Edit".
  <br/>
   <img src="https://i.imgur.com/clHscZw.jpg" height="80%" width="80%"
   <br/>